-Click CMS Ltd will adhere to the Principles of the Data Protection as stated by the Information Commissioner’s Office (ICO).
+Click will adhere to the Principles of the Data Protection as stated by the Information Commissioner’s Office (ICO).
 Specifically, the Principles require that personal information must be:

 - processed lawfully, fairly and in a transparent manner